 More Hosting Choices: Best Overall / Cheap Web Hosting / Website Builders

-Hostinger Free Hosting Plan
+Hostinger Free Hosting

 - 300 MB disk space storage

 - 99% uptime guarantee

 - User-friendly control dashboard – HPanel

 Hostinger Upgrading Options

 For those who are already using Hostinger's free platform, the company offers ultra-cheap website hosting for upgrades.
 Their Single Shared Hosting plan sells at an incredibly cheap price of $1.99 per month.
 Users who want better hosting features, such as auto weekly backup, larger storage space, drag-and-drop website builder, and GIT access, should upgrade to this paid package.